NickLarsonUVA/DS4002_CS3_BitcoinVSInflation/README.md

 ## Directions
 Access the Hook and Rubric PDFs to get started and understand the core objectives.
 The foundational code for the time series analysis is located in the `SCRIPTS` folder.
 The provided scripts contain the complete pipeline needed to handle data aggregation, test for stationarity, and construct the Vector Autoregression (VAR) model.

 Execute and review the provided code to generate the necessary empirical results.
-To finish this case study, submit the final GitHub repository (elaborated in the Rubric) as a link that includes the final presentation slide deck.
+To finish this case study, submit the final GitHub repository (elaborated in the Rubric) as a link that includes a final presentation slide deck.

 ## Reference materials
 Four additional materials to guide and support the macroeconomic concepts and time series econometrics utilized in this case study are found in the `SUPPLEMENTARY MATERIALS` folder.